 A corn muffin in my opinion should be slightly sweet from the honey, have a moist dense crumb.
 And these have it.

-How To Make Easy Cornbread Muffins
+How To Make Honey Cornbread Muffins

 Corn muffins really are a simple treat to make yourself at home.
 They utilize the muffin method of course which is mixing your dry ingredients and wet ingredients separately and then combining the two.